Incident Details

 Flores was charged in May 2024 with making fraudulent insurance claims, embezzlement and theft of school district funds and pleaded not guilty.
 The criminal case against her is ongoing.

 On Aug.
 30, two sheriff’s deputies who identified themselves as members of the Agriculture, Gangs, and Narcotics Enforcement team under the sheriff’s Special Services Division arrived at Leathley’s door.
-One claimed that Leathley had been emailed a “cease-and-desist” about the warrant, according to the Record, and told her, “We just want to know what happened.”
-Leathley said it was unclear whether this was a reference to the warrant or the alleged cease-and-desist letter.
+One claimed that Leathley had been emailed a “cease and desist” about the warrant, Leathley confirmed in a phone call with the U.S. Press Freedom Tracker.
+AGNET members also conducted the search of Flores’ home, Leathley said.

-The Record reported that it has no records of a cease-and-desist letter and Sheriff’s Sgt.
-Daniel Lavine told the paper he wasn’t aware of one.
-A spokesperson for the sheriff’s office would not confirm to the paper whether it had sent a cease-and-desist letter to Leathley.
+The Record reported that it has no records of a cease and desist letter and Sheriff’s Sgt.
+Daniel Levin told the paper he wasn’t aware of one.
+A spokesperson for the sheriff’s office would not confirm to the paper whether it had sent a cease and desist letter to Leathley.

 Freedom of the Press Foundation Director of Advocacy Seth Stern condemned the deputies’ “shenanigans,” saying, “Officials should never intimidate a journalist for possessing lawfully obtained records, whether through court cases or house calls.”
 The U.S. Press Freedom Tracker is a project of FPF.